Scholarships

 CRITERIA FOR SCHOLARSHIP APPLICANTS

-- Applicant must be enrolled in an accredited 4-year college, community college, technical school, or the UW-Madison Agriculture Short Course, in the fall of 2023.
+• Applicants must be enrolled in an accredited 4-year college, community college, technical school, or the UW Agriculture Short Course in the fall of 2026.

 Download Scholarship Application (PDF)